Almost Paradise (TV series)

 Almost Paradise is a Filipino-American crime drama television series created by Dean Devlin and Gary Rosen.
 Starring Christian Kane, Samantha Richelle, Arthur Acuña, Nonie Buencamino, Ces Quesada, and Sophia Reola, the series follows a former DEA agent-turned American expat in Cebu, Philippines, as he balances his work running a gift shop at a resort hotel in Mactan with assisting the local police department in investigating crimes.

 The series premiered March 30, 2020 on WGN America; it was the first American television series to be filmed entirely in the Philippines, with ABS-CBN Studios serving as a co-production partner on the first season.
 The series was later acquired by Amazon Freevee, who subsequently ordered a second season in February 2022; all ten episodes were released on July 21, 2023.
 In April 2025, the series was cancelled by Amazon after two seasons, although Devlin states that he intends to shop it to other broadcasters.

 Premise

 Former DEA agent Alex Walker (Christian Kane), forced into retirement, moves to the island of Mactan in the Philippines.
 He purchases a gift shop at the Paradise hotel in the hope of managing his stress and high blood pressure, but the criminal activity on the island keep drawing him back into law enforcement.
-Alex struggles to balance his time running his gift shop, which is worn down and in extensive need of repairs and upgrades, with solving various high profile crimes that threaten the island and its residents, often working alongside Mactan Police detective Kai Mendoza, her partner Ernesto Alamares, and Chief Ike Ocampo.
+Alex struggles to balance his time running his gift shop, which is worn down and in need of extensive repairs and upgrades, with solving various high-profile crimes that threaten the island and its residents, often working alongside Mactan Police detective Kai Mendoza, her partner Ernesto Alamares, and Chief Ike Ocampo.